solyarisoftware/WeBAD/README.md

   just talking in front of the PC (or the tablet/ mobile phone / handset).
   Namely: avoiding any wake-word detection algorithm.

+WeBAD focuses on the two last options.

 ## Which are the possible applications?

 Let's focus on these two specific application contexts:

-- **Browser-based voice-interface client for a personal assistant**

-  Continuous listening is probably the more natural voice-based interface for a conversational personal assistant.
-  Applicable when the user is in front of a personal computer (or a mobile phone) in a pretty quiet environment, by example in a room apartment or a quite office, or inside a vehicle.

 - **Mobile device voice-interface client for operators that can't use the touch-screen**

   The target scenario is a situation where the user can't easily touch the screen of a mobile device.
   The voice interface is through an external micro equipped with a push-to talk button.

+- **Browser-based voice-interface client for a personal assistant**

+  Continuous listening is, in my opinion, probably the more natural voice-based interface for a conversational personal assistant.
+  Just because it mimic a human-to-human turn-taking.

+  It's applicable when the user is in front of a personal computer (or a mobile phone) in a pretty quiet environment, by example in a room apartment or a quite office, or inside a vehicle.

+### Does continuous listening includes wake-word UI?

+An interesting plus point of continuous listening is that it "includes" the wake word mechanics, extending it.
+In facts in a standard wake-word approach, the voicebot is activated with a unique associated wake-word.
+The common example is:

+*Alexa, do that...*

+But with continuous listening, the interlocutor (the wake word) is no more determined by the wake word itself, but is part of the utterance to be elaborated by the voicebot.
+That's smart because WeBAD is now a single interface for multiple *interlocutor-bots*.

+Suppose a voice metabot made by different component voicebot, maybe each one dedicated to specific skills.
+The user could invoke each different subsystems in an natural way:

+- *Computer, please slow down velocity*
+- *Alexa, what time is it?*
+- *Ok Google, tell-me a joke*

 ## WeBAD Events API solution

-The solution here proposed is a javascript program running on the browser to get the audio volume of the microphone in real-time, using a Web Audio API script processor that calculate RMS volume.
+The technical solution here proposed is a javascript program running on the browser to get the audio volume of the microphone in real-time, using a Web Audio API script processor that calculate RMS volume.

 A cyclic task, running every N msecs, does some logic above the current volume RMS sample and generates these javascript events:

-### What ate the audio events we need?

 - AUDIO VOLUME EVENTS

+  Low-level events for track the volume of the current audio sample:

   | event | description |
   | ----- | ----------- |
   | `mute` | audio volume is almost zero, the mic is off |